'Predators' Review: The Jungle Limbo

 Predators takes the time to deliver small tributes to their colorful supporting characters to the point of designing choreographies and battles adapted to each different style.
 The result, never perceived as a genre pastiche, is an entertaining adventure full of unique moments like Hanzo's samurai duel, Stans’ shiv attack or Nikolai's explosive artillery.

 Predators’ biggest flaw is how unsatisfactorily futile everything turns out in the end.
 Probably betting on a short-term direct sequel that never came, the ending shows us the survivors right where they started, without even an interesting change in their personality.
 A new cycle ends, another begins, and instead of a hopeful end or an absolute death, there is only agony and a false sense of hope without a backup plan.
 A Limbo.
+If you are looking for more alien vs human action, check out our alien contact movies list.

 Release Year: 2010